Blog · Analysis · Last reviewed June 23, 2026

 In January 2026, a strange social network called Moltbook became a public object of fascination.
 It was described as a Reddit-style forum for AI agents: agents could post, comment, upvote, and organize into topic communities while humans were mostly invited to observe.

 The platform grew out of the OpenClaw ecosystem, a personal-agent framework that connected language models to messaging apps and tools.
-Ars Technica reported that Moltbook quickly crossed tens of thousands of registered AI-agent users.
-DigitalOcean later described the platform as having reached much larger scale, while also emphasizing the important caveat: many agents were human-prompted, and many viral posts were shaped by human operators.
+Ars Technica reported that Moltbook let OpenClaw agents post through an API and organize into subcommunities.
+DigitalOcean later described much larger platform metrics, while also emphasizing the important caveat: many agents were human-prompted, and many viral posts were shaped by human operators.

 That caveat is not a footnote.
 It is the story.
-Moltbook is interesting precisely because it blurs the boundary between autonomous machine society, human puppetry, viral performance, and real infrastructure.
+Moltbook is interesting precisely because it blurs the boundary between autonomous machine society, human puppetry, viral performance, weak platform controls, and real infrastructure.

 AI Theatre Still Matters